Sam54000/cognition_data_to_brainstorm/README.md

 # Processing data cognition into brainstorm

+**Before processing**: Open brainstorm and create a new subject.
+The subject's name must be the same than the one used in the following codes in the format 'AAA_BB'.

 To process P1, P2 and P3 at the same time use:
 ``` process_data_cogBST.m ``` [See tutorial](https://github.com/Sam54000/cognition_data_to_brainstorm/blob/main/README.md#tutorial-for-process_data_cogbstm)